Rowe School Construction Bid awarded to Blane Casey Building Contractors, Inc.

 101 McCartney Street, Yarmouth, ME 04096

-A mandatory pre-bid conference for General Contractors will be held, starting at the Rowe School, 52 School Street, Yarmouth, ME on Thursday, September 5, 2019 at 4 p.m.
-Attendance is required by General Contractors to bid the project.
+A mandatory pre-bid conference for General Contractors will be held, starting at the Frank H Harrison Middle School, 220 McCartney Street, Yarmouth, ME on Wednesday, November 6, 2019 at 3:30 p.m. and will continue to the Yarmouth Elementary School, 121 McCartney Street, Yarmouth, ME.
+Attendance is required by General Contractors at both schools to bid the project.
 Attendance by Subcontractors is voluntary but encouraged.

 General contract proposals must be accompanied by a satisfactory bid bond (00 43 13) in a similar amount.
 The owner reserves the right to waive all formalities, and reject any and all proposals or to accept any proposal.
 Proposals shall be submitted upon the form provided by the architect.

-The selected general contractor will be required to furnish a 100% contract performance bond and a 100% contract payment bond to cover the execution of the work which shall be in conformity with the form of bonds contained in Section 00 61 13.13 and Section 00 61 13.16 of the specifications and for the contract amount.
+The selected general contractor will be required to furnish a 100% contract performance bond and a 100% contract payment bond to cover the execution of the work which shall be in conformity with the form of bonds contained in AIA Document A101 – 2017 Exhibit A Insurances and Bonds of the specifications and for the contract amount.

 Pre-Qualified General Contractors can obtain Bid Documents from Harriman, 46 Harriman Drive, Auburn, Maine 04210.
-Bid documents will be available to bidders no earlier than Monday, August 26, 2019.
-A deposit of $ 400.00 (two checks for $ 200.00 each made payable to Harriman) will be required for each complete set of plans and specifications before they are shipped.
+Bid documents will be available to bidders no earlier than Friday, October 25, 2019 for Frank H Harrison Middle School and November 1, 2010 for the Yarmouth Elementary School.
+A deposit of $1,100.00 (two checks for $550.00 each made payable to Harriman) will be required for each complete set of plans and specifications before they are shipped.
 No sets will be issued until deposit is received.
 Bidding General Contractors and Subcontractors who return the complete sets of plans and specifications unmarked and in good reusable condition within 10 days of bid opening will receive a refund equal to one half of their deposit.
 All General Contractors and Subcontractors who do not bid will receive no refund of their deposit.
 Parties who have purchased one complete set of plans and specifications may purchase one complete matching set in pdf format for an additional, non-refundable cost of $25.
-Parties who have not purchased a hard copy of plans and specifications may purchase one set of documents in pdf format for a non-refundable cost of $ 200.00.
+Parties who have not purchased a hard copy of plans and specifications may purchase one set of documents in pdf format for a non-refundable cost of $550.00.
 PDF's will be issued on CD (not by e-mail – no exceptions).

 AutoCAD files are available only for site work drawings for Division 31, 32, 33 that integrate with earthwork estimating software.
 See Section 013300 for additional requirements and forms required to receive electronic media for site.